penguinnick/Herd_Demography/README.md

 ## Optimize

-In this chunk, the function defined above is optimized to find
-$\varphi_{opt}$, which is the value that will be used to adjust female offtake in a new projection.
+In this chunk, the function `stats::optimize()` uses the adjustment function defined above to find $\varphi_{opt}$, the value that will be used to adjust female offtake rates in a new projection.

 ``` r
 #-- optimize to find the value that minimizes (lambda-m)^2 (i.e., difference between projected herd growth rate and objective growth)